truenas/documentation/content/SCALE/SCALETutorials/Network/ConfigureIPv6.md

 For example, enter <code>[<i>ffff:ff:59f8:100::12</i>]</code> into the URL field of the browser window to access the UI.

 ## Using IPv6 with Sharing Protocols
-When configuring an SMB or NFS share first configure the bind address in the share service, next configure the share user, and add the share and dataset.
-Finally add the share owner to the dataset permissions.
+When configuring an SMB or NFS share, first configure the bind address in the share service.
+Next, configure the share user, and add the share and dataset.
+Finally, add the share owner to the dataset permissions.

 1. Go to **System Settings > Services** click **Advanced Options** then edit the share service.